TheoRelativity/VulSE/README.md

 ## What it does?

 It scans a target (web page, web server) and tries to detect vulnerabilities and generates a detailed report[1].
 Its scanners can be added at runtime execution.[1]
 This feature permits to every developer to implement its own scanner to add to the application.
-Its internal scanner can be override too.

 [1] Feature under development